algorithm-archivists/algorithm-archive/contents/quantum_systems/quantum_systems.md

 Both Grover's and Shor's algorithms are good examples of cases where quantum computation could greatly change the landscape of modern computation as we know it!

 _Quantum simulators_ on the other hand are quantum systems used to better understand quantum mechanics.
-These will often come in the form of experimental quantum systems that express quantum behaviour and allow us to better understand other areas of quantum systems.
+These will often come in the form of experimental quantum systems that express quantum behavior and allow us to better understand other areas of quantum systems.
 In other words, quantum simulators are general techniques to study quantum systems on quantum hardware; however, quantum computers are quantum hardware used for the explicit purpose of quantum computation with qubits.
 Because supercomputers are not great at performing quantum computations, certain quantum simulators exist as a building block for quantum computation.
 A _universal quantum simulator_ is often called a quantum computer for this reason.